-So, I have this dog, Chloe.
-Chloe is a beautiful, sweet, midnight black 40 pound intimidating looking mix breed, and I’m convinced that part of that mixing included a cat at some point, she is so feline in nature.
-She loves to lie in the sun, generally lounge around, and when I am sitting on the sofa with my feet on the coffee-table, she loves to force herself under my legs so she can get her back massaged.
-One of Chloe’s less endearing feline qualities, however, is that she is perfectly un-trainable.
+So, we have this dog, Chloe.
+Chloe is a beautiful, sweet, midnight black 40-pound intimidating mix breed, and I’m convinced that part of that mixing included a cat at some point, she is so feline in nature.
+She loves to lay in the sun, generally lounge around, and when I am sitting on the sofa with my feet on the coffee table, she loves to force herself under my legs so she can get her back massaged.
+One of Chloe’s less endearing feline qualities, however, is that she is perfectly untrainable.
 Despite being sent off to two different doggie boot camps, that dog has never done a single thing we commanded her to do when we commanded it.
-Every single thing she does must be her idea, and if she is going to do anything it will be in her timing, not ours.
+Every single thing she does must be her idea, and if she is going to do anything, it will be in her timing, not ours.
 Whenever we try to get her to do something, be it go outside, come inside, sit, whatever, if she doesn’t run away, she just lays down in complete and utter protest.

 A helpful approach to implementing this process is to take a sheet of paper and draw a line down the center.
-On the left side of the page write “I Got This” and underneath list all of the responsibilities you will attend to, and on the right side of the paper write “God’s Got This” or “The Universe Has This” and underneath this heading, list all of the responsibilities that you would like assistance with.
-The next step is the challenging part, you must trust.
+On the left side of the page write, “I Got This,” and underneath list all of the responsibilities you will attend to.
+On the right side of the paper write, “God’s Got This,” or, “The Universe Has This,” and underneath this heading, list all of the responsibilities that you would like assistance with.
+The next step is the challenging part, you must trust!
 Trust that your submitted request has already been taken care of.
-In fact, I recommend saying “Thank You,” in advance of seeing any evidence that your request for help has been granted.
+In fact, I recommend saying, “Thank You,” before seeing any evidence that your request for help has been granted.
 We must believe before we can see.

 XOXO – LeNae.